 Both employers agree to provide, on loan, the visiting exchange parties with all of the necessary fire protection equipment and clothing required for the duration of any assigned duty during this exchange period.

 Both employers agree to provide the exchange parties with the "standard provision" supplied to all other Firefighters (in the host organization) assigned to similar duties.

 As part of the Exchange Agreement you agree to accept the vacation and leave time of the person you are exchanging with.
-The amount of vacation and leave that each applicant is entitled to with their "permanent employer" is part of the criteria used in the matching process.
+The amount of vacation and leave that each applicant is entitled to with their permanent employer is part of the criteria used in the matching process.
 Because the start and completion dates of your exchange might conflict with your vacation scheduling, advance consultation between the exchanging parties and the employers is essential to ensure an equal sharing of vacation and leave.
 The entitlement of each exchange party is no greater than the amount of the member with the least vacation entitlement.

-Exchangees remain in the employ of their department, retaining their normal rights, privileges and obligations in relation to their employers.
+Exchange participants remain in the employ of their department, retaining their normal rights, privileges and obligations in relation to their employers.
 They continue to receive their salaries while they are on exchange, with continuing deductions as applicable.

 Successful applicants must make their own appropriate financial arrangements and be responsible for their own costs.
 If the department allows the exchange to work overtime, they must communicate the payment methods with the exchanges.

 Note: Exchange rates can fluctuate considerably, and participants must be mindful and need to prepare for this financially.